VasanthakumarV/sqlfluff-lsp/README.md

 # sqlfluff-lsp

-Language Server for SQL Linting & Formatting tool SQLFluff.
+Language Server for the SQL linting & formatting tool, SQLFluff.

 > [!WARNING]
 > This tool might be rough around the edges, it is not widely tested